ALIYA2Group/Mod20_Segment_3/README.md

 * Explanation of changes in model choice

-There were a number of different modelds tried andtested, which were the changes that occurred between the Segment 2 and Segment 3. as follows:
+There were a number of different models tried and tested, which were the changes that occurred between the Segment 2 and Segment 3. as follows:

 1. Method using vector autoregression (VAR)
 ![M1](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/M1.PNG)